-- (a) The certifying practitioner shall obtain three (3) hours or equivalent of Category 1 CME regarding medical marijuana every two (2) years as part of usual CME/CE requirement. - (b) The certifying practitioner shall document in the medical record the basis for issuance of a written certification regarding use of medical marijuana, specifically identifying the debilitating condition(s) being met. - (c) Patient Education: The certifying practitioner shall document in the medical record and provide in written or verbal format, that patient was educated regarding maximum daily dose of active ingredient, minimum interval between doses, possible drug interactions including risk of co-ingesting alcohol. - (d) The certifying practitioner must document after examination, the patient's response to conventional medical therapies and explain the risks and benefits of the use of marijuana to the qualifying patient. - (e) The certifying practitioner must be committed to the continual assessment of the patient and the patient's response to the use of marijuana.
+- A. The certifying practitioner shall obtain three (3) hours or equivalent of Category 1 CME regarding medical marijuana every two (2) years as part of usual CME/CE requirement. - B. The certifying practitioner shall document in the medical record the basis for issuance of a written certification regarding use of medical marijuana, specifically identifying the debilitating condition(s) being met. - C. Patient Education: The certifying practitioner shall document in the medical record and provide in written or verbal format, that patient was educated regarding maximum daily dose of active ingredient, minimum interval between doses, possible drug interactions including risk of co-ingesting alcohol. - D. The certifying practitioner must document after examination, the patient's response to conventional medical therapies and explain the risks and benefits of the use of marijuana to the qualifying patient. - E. The certifying practitioner must be committed to the continual assessment of the patient and the patient's response to the use of marijuana.
 This must be demonstrated through follow-up appointments, semi-annually at minimum, before the card is renewed.
-The practitioner will send updates to the primary care provider (if not the PCP), at intervals

-- not to exceed twelve (12) months, documenting patients progress or experience using medical marijuana. - (f) The certifying practitioner must have a current license to practice medicine, as specified in § 1.21 of these regulations, and current DEA registration and appropriate state controlled substance registration. - (g) Before issuing a written certification, a certifying physician must review the Rhode Island Prescription Drug Monitoring Program, review the patients' prescription history and make a judgement about the potential for drug interaction, adverse events or untoward clinical outcome from adding medical marijuana. - (h) Document in the medical record a full assessment as defined in § 1.13 of these Regulations
+The practitioner will send updates to the primary care provider (if not the PCP), at intervals not to exceed twelve (12) months, documenting patients progress or experience using medical marijuana. - F. The certifying practitioner must have a current license to practice medicine, as specified in § § 3.2(A)(21) of these regulations, and current DEA registration and appropriate state controlled substance registration. - G. Before issuing a written certification, a certifying physician must review the Rhode Island Prescription Drug Monitoring Program, review the patients' prescription history and make a judgement about the potential for drug interaction, adverse events or untoward clinical outcome from adding medical marijuana. - H. Document in the medical record a full assessment as defined in § 3.2(A)(13) of this Part

-Addition of Debilitating Medical Conditions
+3.3.4 Addition of Debilitating Medical Conditions

-- 2.6 The Department of Health shall accept a written petition from any person requesting that a particular disease or condition be included among the diseases and conditions that qualify as "debilitating medical conditions" contained in § 1.6 of these Regulations. - 2.7 The petitioner shall provide to the Department of Health, as available: - (a) An explanation stating the reason(s) why the condition should be included; - (b) Any_scientific peer reviewed literature supporting the addition of the condition to the list; - (c) Letter(s) of support from physicians or other licensed health care professional knowledgeable about the condition and its treatment; - 2.8 In considering such petitions, the Department shall include public notice of, and an opportunity to comment in a public hearing, upon such petitions. - 2.8.1 The Department shall, after hearing, approve or deny such petitions within one hundred eighty (180) days of submission. - 2.8.2 The approval or denial of such a petition shall be considered a final Department of Health action, subject to judicial review.
-Jurisdiction and venue for judicial review are vested in the Superior Court. - 2.8.3 The denial of a petition shall not disqualify qualifying patients with that condition, if they have a debilitating medical condition as defined in subdivision 21-28.6-3(3) of the Act and § 1.6 of these Regulations. - 2.9 Primary Caregiver Cardholder, Authorized Purchaser Cardholder and Patient Cardholder Possession Limits3 The following possession limits are established for each primary caregiver cardholder, authorized purchaser card holder and patient cardholder:
+- A. The Department of Health shall accept a written petition from any person requesting that a particular disease or condition be included among the diseases and conditions that qualify as "debilitating medical conditions" contained in § 3.2(A)(6) of this Part - B. The petitioner shall provide to the Department of Health, as available: - 1.
+An explanation stating the reason(s) why the condition should be included;

+- 2. Any scientific peer reviewed literature supporting the addition of the condition to the list; - 3.
+Letter(s) of support from physicians or other licensed health care professional knowledgeable about the condition and its treatment; - C. In considering such petitions, the Department shall include public notice of, and an opportunity to comment in a public hearing, upon such petitions. - 1.
+The Department shall, after hearing, approve or deny such petitions within one hundred eighty (180) days of submission. - 2.
+The approval or denial of such a petition shall be considered a final Department of Health action, subject to judicial review.
+Jurisdiction and venue for judicial review are vested in the Superior Court. - 3.
+The denial of a petition shall not disqualify qualifying patients with that condition, if they have a debilitating medical condition as defined in R.I.
+Gen. Laws § 21-28.6-3 and § 3.2(A)(6) of this Part.

+3.3.5 Primary Caregiver Cardholder, Authorized Purchaser cardholder and Patient Cardholder Possession Limits